EKarton/On-Transit-App/README.md

 # On Transit App

 ### Description
-Do you often miss your bus / train stop because you are sleeping or working during your commute?
+Do you often miss your bus stop because you are sleeping or working during your commute?
 Are you frusterated in finding when and where your stop will take place during your commute?
 Do you want to be notified when your stop is coming?

 The On Transit app may be the solution for you.
-Equipped with fast trip detection algorithms and scalable microservices, it predicts which train / bus you are taking based on your GPS location and time.
-Moreover, you can create alarms for your bus / train stop, and notify you if your stop is approaching!
+Equipped with fast trip detection algorithms and scalable microservices, it predicts which bus you are taking based on your GPS location and time.
+Moreover, you can create alarms for your bus stop, and notify you if your stop is approaching!

 The On Transit project is a full stack software development project.
 It is comprised of several microservices, a Mongo DB database, a data collector, a React web app, and an Android app.